shukebeta/BCPR301-A1/documents/why-it-is-functional.md

 It can run as an interpreter, a batch instructions processor, and a command line application supports below arguments and options:

+    Tigr.

     Usage:
       tigr.py [FILES ...] [-c c.ini] [-e tkinter] [-s 5] [-p regex] [--pencolor black] [--pensize 1] [-i]

-    You can also run all the unittest by this command: python -m unittest discover tigr/test
+    You can also run all the unittest by this command: python -m unittest discover tigr/test You can also run all the doc-test by this command: python -m doctest -v tigr/drawer/tkinter_worker.py

     Options:
       -h --help                  Show this screen.